 Yoga significantly influences mental health by fostering relaxation.
 Each session encourages mindfulness and reduces stress, helping to manage anxiety and depression.
 Practices like bedtime yoga and Yoga Nidra are especially effective in calming the mind and promoting restful sleep.
 Participants often experience a sense of calm that carries into their daily lives.

-Mental clarity is another benefit that arises from yoga practice.
+Mental clarity is another benefit that arises from yoga for better sleep practice.
 Breathing techniques and focused movements sharpen concentration and boost cognitive function.
 This leads to improved attention span, aiding individuals in both personal and professional tasks.

 Furthermore, yoga encourages self-awareness.
 Practicing regularly allows individuals to connect with their thoughts and feelings.
 This awareness often results in better emotional regulation and decision-making skills.